BLUE HORIZON, BOOK 4

 “As you wish,” Garnet said.
 The lift came to a stop and they could hear the sound of voices before the door opened before them.
 “However,” she added, “let me know if you change your mind.”

 “Thank you, Miss,” he said politely.
-His stomach suddenly growled lowly when he caught the aroma of Lorelei’s breakfast.
+His nose quivered when he caught the aroma of Lorelei’s breakfast.
 He excused himself and made his way straight to the galley where he knew a cup of coffee was calling out to him.

 Amanda stopped next to Justy outside the loading ramp of the Horizon, and touched him quietly on the shoulder.
 The koala looked up at the tall coyote and gave her a pleasant smile.